WebberZone/add-to-all/readme.txt

 * Features:
 	* Added an Insert Snippet button to the Classic Editor for selecting and inserting a snippet shortcode.

-* Bug fixes:
-	* Fixed Insert Snippet button height in the Classic Editor toolbar caused by an inline `vertical-align` style on the dashicon.

 = 2.3.1 =

 * Bug fixes: